labgrid-project/labgrid/doc/overview.rst

 Remote Resources and Places
 ---------------------------

-Labgrid contains components for accessing resources which are not directly accessible on the local machine.
+labgrid contains components for accessing resources which are not directly accessible on the local machine.
 The main parts of this are: